 We offer a single media fellowship with a $5,000 stipend for three months’ work.
 The grant will fund a journalist illuminating crucial issues about the region.

-Applications for our 2022 fellowship are being accepted on a rolling basis through the end of September 2021, and we will make our selection at the end of October.
+The application period for our 2023 fellowship will commence September 6, 2022, and we will accept applications through October 3, 2022.
+We will make our selection by early November 2022, with the expectation that journalists will publish their work in the spring of 2023.
 A plan to work with Stanford-based experts is not a requirement, but will ensure an application gets extra attention.

 Criteria for acceptance: